IBMTechSales/klp-think2022-labs/1157_Liberty-VSCode/README.md

 3. Update the **@Path** to the system properties service to specify a different service path

     a.
-From the editor, make the following change to the **systemResources.java** file:
+From the editor, make the following change to the **systemResource.java** file:

     **Change the highlighted line:**